HiddenToad/larynx/README.md

 ### About
 larynx is very much in development. it should not be expected to always run properly or have any kind of stable API. when it is complete, larynx will be a tool for those who want to learn to program but find themselves intimidated by symbols and the like.

+### To read these docs:

+when representing how something is parsed, anything in square brackets [] is required, anything in curly braces {} is optional, and anything written literally is a hardcoded token.

+these docs assume that you have a background in programming. later, (as larynx is intended for beginners), new docs will be written that explain basic programming concepts.

 ## Docs

 #### Data types